WJC3310/E-Commerce-Sales-Analysis-SQL-PostgreSQL-/README.md

 The revenue breakdown by country reveals that:

-USA leads with the highest total revenue of $861.91, making it the most valuable market.
+The USA leads with the highest total revenue of $861.91, making it the most valuable market.

 Canada follows with $462.46, also showing strong customer activity.